vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 | hmmer  | 99.55%                        | 0.02%                                   |
 | sjeng  | 37.10%                        | 31.45%                                  |
 | libm   | 50.18%                        | 24.9%                                   |

+The most interesting result is the fact that the _sjeng_ and _libm_ benchmarks had the "most different" results regarding the change in the CPU Clock.
+It is obvious that while the _bzip_, _mcf_ and _hmmer_ had almost 2-times higher Simulation Seconds, the _sjeng_ and _libm_ had a lot lower percentage.
+This is because of the fact that L1-Cache miss penalty is higher than before while the L2-Cache miss penalty remained unchanged.
+Moreover, the CPI had a tremendous decrease in _sjeng_ and _libm_ while there was a slight difference in the other 3.
+The final and most important result is that the L2-Cache Miss Rate has a tremendous influence in the programs' running time.
+Even though we doubled the speed of the CPU from 1GHz to 2GHz, the simulations that had a very high L2 Cache Miss Rate couldn't have the same increase in speed as the simulations with a lot lower L2-Cache Miss Rate which had an increase in speed of almost 2x.